bolutifesoftwareengineer68/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 7 adds execution permission to the owner, the group owner and the other users, to the file hello script 8 sets no permission to owner and group but gives other users all permission
+adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 7 adds execution permission to the owner, the group owner and the other users, to the file hello script 8 sets no permission to owner and group but gives other users all permission script 9 sets the mode of the file hello to this: -rwxr-x-wx